JakeTurner616/YouTubeTV/README.md

+> [!TIP]
+> This fork blocks Ad Telemetry & Cross-Site Tracking, and includes built in Ad Fast-Forward:
+  Instead of blocking video ads at the newtork level ads are played at 8× speed and automatically skipped when able.
+This preserves the YT account's ad viewing   statistics while reducing wait time.
 <div align="center">
 <img src="./build/icon.png" width=90px>

 # **YouTube TV**
 [![Downloads](https://img.shields.io/github/downloads/marcosrg9/YouTubeTV/total.svg?color=FF0000&label=Total%20downloads)](https://github.com/marcosrg9/YouTubeTV/releases/)
 [![Downloads](https://img.shields.io/github/downloads/marcosrg9/YouTubeTV/v2.4.1/total.svg?color=blue&label=2.4.1%20Downloads)](https://github.com/marcosrg9/YouTubeTV/releases/tag/v2.4.1)

 Simple YouTube TV Client for desktop based on [electron](https://www.electronjs.org/).
 You can connect a compatible device such as a phone or computer with Google Chrome and send videos to the app for viewing, just like on ChromeCast or smart TVs with YouTube.